smeghen/mathstables/README.md

 After asking friends and family to test the site some feedback that I received was focused on the start button on the game modal.
 There was a little confusion as to how they could start the game by just entering numbers into the guess box without hitting the start button.
 This prompted the incorrect answer modal to appear and the game would continue as normal, but the start button would not change to the end button so people found it hard to exit out of the game.
-This was recitify this by removing the start button and begining the game once the game modal appeared.
+This was recitify by removing the start button and beginning the game once the game modal appeared.

 Also, from feedback my error handling for the user guess was not robust enough.
 At first I was only checking for NaN, which is fine